Poobslag/turbofat/README.md

 Gamepads are also supported.

-For more details about the scoring system or game mechanics, see [How to play](https://github.com/Poobslag/turbofat/wiki/How-to-play) in the Turbo Fat wiki.
+For more details about the scoring system and game mechanics, see [How to play](https://github.com/Poobslag/turbofat/wiki/How-to-play) in the Turbo Fat wiki.

 # License